2110030166Akhil/Sentiment_Analysis_on_Amazon_DataSet/README.md

 - `reviewText`: Text of the review
 - `overall`: Rating given by the customer (1-5 stars)

-### Dataset Source
-The dataset can be downloaded from [Amazon Customer Reviews Dataset](https://registry.opendata.aws/amazon-reviews/).

 ## Installation
 To set up the environment for running the sentiment analysis, you need to have R installed along with several R packages.